rajuankilla20/spring-docker-k8s/README.md

 # spring-cloud-starter-kubernetes-config
    - Ref : https://www.baeldung.com/spring-cloud-kubernetes
    - MS will have access  to the ConfigMaps and secrects created in the cluster with few conditions.
    - configmap name is same as spring.application.name in the application.properties, then those properties will be available in Bootstrap time, we can check in the logs as well those configmap prop values
+# Vertical and Horizontal Autoscalling
+    - Horizontal : Increasing the nodes or pods
+    - Vertical : Increasing the CPU or Memory of each Node or pod
+    - For these we have to execute commonds on cluster and for HPA we have a kind : HorizontalPodAutoscaler we can define diff parameters like targetCPUUtilizationPercentage: 10, min and Max replicas etc

-# Docker images for these two services
+# Docker images
+  - for the basic two services
     - rajuankilla20/currency-conversion:0.0.1-RELEASE
     - rajuankilla20/currency-exvhange:0.0.1-RELEASE
+  - For currency-conversion-cloud
+    - rajuankilla20/currency-conversion:0.0.2-RELEASE